 AIS doesn't have to be expensive.
 With dAISy all you need to start tracking ships are a VHF antenna, a Raspberry Pi, and a clear view of the sea.
-The dAISy HAT is the perfect AIS receiver for your AIS projects built around the Raspberry Pi.
+The dAISy HAT is the perfect AIS receiver for your Raspberry Pi projects and embedded applications.

 This two channel marine AIS receiver works great with OpenCPN, Kplex and other software that accepts serial data input. dAISy is also well suited for reporting local ship traffic to services like MarineTraffic.